-Being appointed as Queen’s Counsel is sometimes referred to as ‘taking silk’ due to members wearing a particular silk gown, and is perceived as an excellent honour to achieve in a lawyer’s career.
-Once given the right to wear silk gown, a Queen’s Counsel then also has precedence over other Barristers in the Court.
+Being appointed as Queen’s Counsel is sometimes referred to as ‘taking silk’ due to members wearing a particular silk gown, and is perceived as an excellent honour to achieve in a barrister’s career.
+Once given the right to wear a silk gown, a Queen’s Counsel then also has precedence over other Barristers in the Court.

 The honour of being Queen’s Counsel is not limited to the UK, however, but also extends to other British commonwealth countries.
 Although currently referred to as Queen’s Counsel, the title will be referred to as King’s Counsel when a King reigns.